taranluca/pinterest-data-pipeline728/README.md

 ### 3. 0afffbed4f09_day.py
 This is a Python script that is a DAG used for a scheduled airflow task.
 This DAG runs a Databricks notebook once a day at midnight

-### 0afffbed4f09-key-pair.pem
-This is required to run the rest proxy see installation step 3

 ## System Requirements